-As an admissions professional who have been in this space for a long time, I tend to notice how some candidates are a better fit for some MBA programs than the others.
+As an admissions professional who has been in this space for a long time, I tend to notice how some candidates are a better fit for some MBA programs than others.
 Some are great examples of a “functional fit”.
 They have high GMAT scores, excellent GPAs, and great technical skills that will allow them to succeed academically and in future careers that require technical skills.

 Remember that an MBA degree is a professional development degree.
 As long as MBA students fulfill their career aspirations, they consider the program successful.
-Investing two years of your time in a graduate degree program to improve your skills and network should bring strong returns – whatever your understanding of the “return” is.
+Investing two years of your time in a graduate degree program to improve your skills and network should bring strong returns – whatever your understanding of the term “return” is.
 The return could be financial (higher salary) or more intangible (soft skills, the network you develop and the new concepts you learn in the program).

 How does the “cultural fit” fit into the MBA journey?

 As we’ve already mentioned, there are two types of fit: Cultural and Functional.
-While it is true that any business school would look for academically brilliant students, a good cultural fit is no less important.
+While it is true that any business school will look for academically brilliant students, a good cultural fit is no less important.
 You’ll be spending a lot of time at the school with your peers, employers and various industry experts and thought leaders.
 If you’re not a good cultural fit with the program, you won’t enjoy your experience and your peers won’t benefit as much from your contribution either.